jan-wo/data-cheatsheet/README.md

 # Data-cheatsheet
 This is reference code for any data-related operations.
-This is mainly bunch of useful one-liners (Numpy and Pandas).
-The purpose of creating this repo is to keep all tips and tricks in one place instead of stackoverflowing them.
+It is mainly bunch of useful one-liners (Numpy and Pandas).
+The purpose of creating such a repo is to keep all tips and tricks in one place instead of stackoverflowing them.

 ### <ins>List of Contents:</ins>
 ---